iJCLEE/BSOD-Error-0xc000021a-fix-guide-/How to fix BSOD Error "0xc000021a > Boot critical file is corrupt.".md

-First, try the following step before proceeding to the other steps below:
+0./> First, try the following step before proceeding to the other steps below:
 - This may resolve the issue immediately for you, or you may need to follow the entire guide to identify the actual problem if this step doesn't work.
 - In my case, the issue stemmed from either drivers or a corrupted Windows update, which I am still investigating.
-(Ongoing process since 20.1.2024)
+(Ongoing process since 20.1.2024 - I will provide updates as soon as I have completely resolved these issues.)

 Navigate to "Troubleshoot" > "Advanced options" > "Startup Settings" > (Press F7) - 7) Disable driver signature enforcement.
 - This allowed me to boot into Windows normally, enabling me to attempt manual fixes.
 I will share my final results once I have completely resolved the file corruption issues.